azukiapp/azk/docs/content/en/reference/azkfilejs/expandable_properties.md

 ##### `#{manifest.path}`

-Current fullpath where `Azkfile.js` is.
+Current fullpath where `Azkfile.js` is located.

 _Example_: